 Porcelain is usually fired in a kiln anywhere between 2200°F and three 2600°F or 1200°C and 1400°C. This makes it a highly high-fired kind of clay.
 It also means that it is extremely heat resistant and extreme.

 Kaolin is the material from which porcelain is made.
-Kaolinite is a clay mineral and is the substance that is used to make this very hard and translucent material known as porcelain.
+Kaolinite is a clay mineral and is the substance that is used to make this tough and translucent material known as porcelain.

 Stoneware Firing Temperatures